Periecle/blog/_posts/2022-01-08-Resolving-performance-issues-in-practice.md

 mermaid: true
 ---

-This article is a recap of my presentation at Devoxx Ukraine 2021 about resolving performance issues.
+This article is a recap of [my presentation at Devoxx Ukraine 2021](https://www.youtube.com/watch?v=pPu1w4Zlhoc) about resolving performance issues.

 # Agenda

 We have a lot to discuss.
-1. Most important - motivation - why should we even spend time on this talk?
+1. Most important — motivation — why should we even spend time on this talk?
 What problem do we solve?
 Why do we care about this?
 2. We also should get onto the common ground in terms of terminology.
 I will specify what I call systems performance study and will ruin some common myths.
 3. It is essential to mention what methodologies(or patterns) people usually use when they encounter performance issues in production and why they are ineffective and often lead to erroneous results.
 If we want to know how to do something right, it is good to know what not to do.
 4. After that, we will discuss a methodology that I recommend following to locate and fix performance issues with a real-life example.